idobergerzonn/RSecurity-Internship-Assignment/Security/README.md

 3. **external_ip_access**: A login attempt was made from an external IP address (outside private/internal ranges) during non-business hours, raising suspicion of unauthorized access.
 4. **Geo-hop Detection**: A user switched between significantly different IP ranges (e.g., internal to external) within a short time window, suggesting a possible VPN usage or location spoofing.
 5. **Privilege Escalation**: A successful login was preceded by multiple failed attempts, possibly indicating a successful password guessing or account compromise.
-6. **Data Exfiltration**: A user downloaded 8 or more files within 1 hour, potentially signaling data exfiltration or unauthorized bulk access.
-7. **Off-hours Activity**: An entry is flagged as an anomaly if a user attempts to log in (either login_success or login_failed) outside of business hours (before 8:00 AM or after 6:00 PM), and one of the following is true:
+6. **Off-hours Activity**: An entry is flagged as an anomaly if a user attempts to log in (either login_success or login_failed) outside of business hours (before 8:00 AM or after 6:00 PM), and one of the following is true:
 The login comes from an external IP address → flagged as medium severity.
 OR
 The login attempt fails, regardless of IP type → flagged as low severity.
+7. **ML Anomaly Detection**: Uses Isolation Forest machine learning algorithm to identify unusual patterns in user behavior based on timing, action types, and IP addresses.
+Detects approximately 1% of the most anomalous activities that may not be caught by rule-based methods.

 ### Technical Implementation
 - **Time-based Analysis**: Sliding window algorithms for temporal pattern detection
 - **IP Network Analysis**: Uses Python's `ipaddress` module for network range classification
+- **Machine Learning**: Isolation Forest algorithm for unsupervised anomaly detection
+- **Feature Engineering**: Converts timestamps, actions, and IP addresses into ML-compatible features
 - **Severity Classification**: High/Medium/Low based on threat level
 - **Statistical Processing**: Pandas for efficient data manipulation and grouping